All the basic functionality is available by pressing F4 while in Cyber Grind and ~ while in arena.

 For other settings like key bindings and Themes, use the respective tab.

-Allows you to switch between the tracks mid-game.
+Allows you to switch between the tracks mid-game and includes a seek bar for navigating the song.
 Available by pressing ~ by default.

 If the whole menu is an overkill for you, just switch between tracks using Next track hotkey.